KitwareMedical/x-ray-genius/README.md

 ## ✨ Features
 - Generate **synthetic X-rays (DRRs)** directly from CT data
-- Cloud-deployable with a user-friendly web UI
+- **Web-based interface** with containerized deployment using Docker Compose
 - GPU-accelerated computation (CUDA required for simulations)
 - Modular design for extension and integration into AI pipelines